aspose-words/Aspose.Words-Documentation/net/release-notes/aspose-words-for-net/release-notes-2021/aspose-words-for-net-21-3-release-notes/_index.md

 - ClearQuickStyleGallery method of StyleCollection class was introduced.
 - Extended font API to set Fill properties of text.
-- Added an ability to work with child nodes of StructuredDocumentTagRangeStart.
+- Added an ability to work with child nodes of StructuredDocumentTag range.
 - Fixed issue with nested PDF bookmarks due to merged hidden paragraphs.
 - Supported Select and SelectMany extension methods for LINQ Reporting Engine.